Skip to content

 2. Settings → Add AI API key (Anthropic or OpenAI)

-3. Add Repository → Select repo → Add AWS credentials
+3. Add Repository → Select repo → Add cloud credentials (AWS, Azure, or GCP)

 4. Click Scan → View results